Employment Policies and Procedures

 University system-wide vacancy announcements of full-time positions are available:

 Each administrative and professional position announcement that is posted or advertised specifies the application procedures for the applicant or employee to complete.
-To be considered for a specific position, it is the responsibility of all applicants, internal or external, to monitor the Staff Vacancy Announcement and file the application form and appropriate required paperwork before the posted closing date.
-These are available online or in the Office of Human Resources.
+To be considered for a specific position, it is the responsibility of all applicants, internal or external, to monitor vacancies at https://jobs.missouristate.edu/ and complete the online application form before the posted closing date.

-An employee interested in being considered for transfer or promotion to a vacant position at the University should contact the Office of Human Resources and complete a Request – Consideration for Transfer or Promotion form.
+A current employee interested in being considered for transfer or promotion to a vacant position at the University should apply online at https://jobs.missouristate.edu/.
 (See Section 4.3.5 of this handbook for specifics regarding transfers.)

 Individuals not employed by the University on a full-time basis are not eligible to apply for positions posted with the statement "Internal posting for promotion and transfer consideration of full-time, regular University employees only."
 However, in rare cases of business necessity upon the recommendation of the Vice President of the area in which the vacancy is being posted and with the prior approvals of the Director of Human Resources and the University’s Equal Opportunity Officer, an individual not employed on a full-time basis may be allowed to apply.